srl3630/FGSM_Defense/README.md

 - Denoising Autoencoders [\[4\]](#4): Research such as MagNet proposed the use of autoencoders to defend against adversarial examples.
 MagNet operates on the principle that adversarial perturbations push images away from the manifold of natural data.
 A first step is trained to determine whether the model has significant perturbations and a second model is used to predict an approximiation of the unperturbed data.
 This guides our DAE model in this project.

 - U-Net Architecture [\[3\]](#3): More complex architectures, such as DUNET, boast higher performance, by moving to a U-Net architecture.
-While usually used in biomedical image segmentation, they instead using it to predict the noise in an image, and remove it.
+While usually used in biomedical image segmentation, they instead used it to predict the noise in an adversarial image, and remove it.

 ---